xperrylinn/atomate2-openmm/README.md

 ```
 3. Install the `atomate2-openmm` package by running `pip install .` from the repository root.

+Note: if you have issues with conda solving the environment, we recommend using mamba which provides a significantly
+faster environment solver Anaconda and miniconda.

 # Manifest
 This section provides summary of assets throughout the repository.